ashishkumarko1904/Eyecraft/README.md

 - **Database**: MongoDB for storing product data, with Mongoose as the ODM (Object Data Modeling) library.

 ## 🚀 Getting Started
+after downloading or cloning this repo;
+run following commands in the terminal of your code editor(make sure you opened the folder in your editor btw..)

+npm run build

+npm run start

+after this you can go to the browser and type localhost:5000 this is the port no declared in the .env file and also the mongouri is also there so make sure to create this .env and put PORT = 5000 and MONGO_URI = "your_mongodb_connection string"

+your_mongodb_connection string you have to mention your mongo uri here not the exact text ....

+i guess thats all ... happy coding .....

 ### Prerequisites